DomoApps/Test-AI-Review/docs/Getting-Started/overview.md

 ---

 Get data into and out of Domo.
-Whether data is stored in excel files, databases, cloud tools, on-prem systems, cloud warehouses, or even IoT devices, there is a wide variety of ways to securely multiply the value of data in Domo.
+Whether data is stored in Excel files, databases, cloud tools, on-prem systems, cloud warehouses, or even IoT devices, there is a wide variety of ways to securely multiply the value of data in Domo.

 - **[Pre-built connectors](https://www.domo.com/appstore/apps?appType=Connector)**: Pull data in from the most common data sources and systems.
 - **[Build your own connector](../Connectors/Custom-Connectors/overview.md)**: Use Domo's **Connector Dev Studio IDE** if a pre-built one doesn't exist yet.